k21971/CrecelleHack/doc/variantfixes.md

   via config file.
 - Improved messaging around coatings in several instances.
 - Frost no longer causes ice-esque slippage.
+- Water damage causes empty bottles to fill with water (suggested by karafruit).

 ## Dungeon Changes
 - Dungeon is generated in biomes.
 This replaces the previous system of